ArramshettiVenkatesh/Face_Recognition/README.md

 # Face_Recognition
 Face Recognition using Open-CV, Dlib and Keras
+This is a Face Recognition project